the1lab/1lab/src/Cat/Instances/CommGraphs.lagda.md

     → path-fold C (f .hom) p ≡ path-fold C (f .hom) q
 ```

-The proof is an easy but tedious application of the elimination principe
+The proof is an easy but tedious application of the elimination principle
 of `Commutative`{.Agda}.

 ```agda